 17. 24″ Stainless Whisk – Recommended For: Any homebrewer that is making at least 5 gallon batches of beer.
 See: Hands On – 24″ Stainless Steel Whisk – Extract, All Grain and Whirlpooling

 If the homebrewer in your life doesn’t walk around with one of these on brew day (and they make at least 5 gallons of beer at a time) I think they should.
 This upgrade has made a lot of difference for me.
 Check out my Hands on Review.

-18. Yeast!
+19. Yeast!
 William’s Brewing has a great selection of dried yeast at hard to beat prices.
-Get fancy and pick up some new SafAle BE-134 Belgian Yeast.
-REcommended For: All homebrewers that use dry yeast
+Get fancy and pick up some newer SafAle BE-134 Belgian Yeast.
+Recommended For: All homebrewers that use dry yeast

-21. Stuff to Build a Spunding Valve – Recommended For: The DIY-er that kegs or ferments in kegs.
+22. Stuff to Build a Spunding Valve – Recommended For: The DIY-er that kegs or ferments in kegs.
+Our Spunding Valve Build Post is one of our most popular posts of all times.
+When completed, this device is extremely versatile and helps with a number of tasks.
 You may earn some serious street cred when you give your handy homebrewer a box full of fittings.

 Milling your own grain… 1.
 Gives you control over the crush of your grain.
 That’s a big factor in efficiency.
 2. A mill allows you to fine tune for your equipment and process.
 You know what the crush is going to be since you set it.
 3. A mill allows you to save money by buying whole bags of grain at a discount, and 3.
 The shelf life of unmilled grain is longer than pre-milled grain.
 Freshly milled grain = better tasting beer.